scott-vincent/pioscript/README.md

 Other Advantages
 ----------------
 - Pibrella Support - There is full built-in support for the Pibrella add-on board which makes it very easy for primary school children to get up and running quickly.
 They can use easy to remember names for the GPIO inputs/outputs instead of trying to understand pin numbers.
-- Play Songs - The play_song command can be used to play a complete song by specify a sequence of musical note names with optional octave number and duration.
+- Play Songs - The play_song command can be used to play a complete song by specifying a sequence of musical note names with optional octave number and duration.
 If a Pibrella is being used the song will play on its built-in buzzer meaning that speakers do not have to be attached to the Pi.

 See the README file for full documentation and command reference.